youdit/dsa-practice/fenwick tree/FenwickTree.md

 *It is generally used for performing the Sum queries on the array*

-The Mathematical represenatation of the fenwick tree for sum
+The Mathematical represenatation of the fenwick tree for sum.

 Let there be an array $A[0...N-1]$ , fenwick three is an arrya $T[0..N-1]$, where each element of the array $T$ is sum of element of of $A$ in range $[g(i), i]$.